pranjalpruthi/one-health-26/DAY_3/Day3_Variant_Calling/README.md

-# 🧬 SNP Calling Pipeline using BCFtools (with Duplicate Marking)
+# 🧬 SNP Calling Pipeline using BCFTools

 This workflow performs **read alignment and SNP calling** from FASTQ files using: